maciejhirsz/bookie/README.md

 const decrement = store.createAction(state => state - 1);

 // We can listen to new state emittions with `subscribe`, the callback will
-// receive a single argument which is the new (frozen) state. const unsubscribe = store.subscribe(console.log);
+// receive a single argument which is the new state. store.subscribe(console.log);

 // Finally lets dispatch some actions!
 All you have to do is call a function,
 // no indirection required.